Annuity vs drawdown – two ways to take your pension money

 Seeking advice from a financial adviser can help you navigate these options and make an informed decision that aligns with your unique situation.
 You may be charged for their services, so keep this in mind when you’re searching for the right adviser.

-If you’re 50 or over, you can get impartial and specialist advice on your retirement options using Pension Wise from MoneyHelper.
+If you’re 50 or over, you can get impartial and specialist guidance on your retirement options using Pension Wise from MoneyHelper.
 It's backed by the government and completely free.
 Give them a ring on 0800 138 3944 or visit their website for more details.

 Get in touch